Daniel-KM/Omeka-plugin-ArchiveDocument/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder "ArchiveFolderDocument".
+Uncompress files and rename plugin folder "ArchiveDocument".

 Then install it like any other Omeka plugin.